 - The Asset and Identity Management navigation bar and page does not display if you have customized the menu bar in Splunk Enterprise Security.
-See Restore the default navigation or Recover previous view of Assets and Identities Navigation page.
+See Restore the default navigation or Recover the new view of Assets and Identities Navigation page.

 - The Asset and Identity page merges the data for your assets and identities after the upgrade.
 For more information on how to avoid merged rows to display, see Avoid merged assets and identities data.

 - The asset and identity collections, search previews, and search results may display differently from before the upgrade.
-To restore the previous view that you had prior to the upgrade, see Recover previous view of Assets and Identities Navigation page.
+To restore the previous view that you had prior to the upgrade, see Recover the new view of Assets and Identities Navigation page.